jbengler/tidyplots/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 0 note

+* This is a patch release preparing for ggplot2 3.6.0.

 ## revdepcheck results

-We checked 1 reverse dependency, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+This package has 0 reverse dependencies.